HOME Register

 Financial markets in the United States have made some profit in the last two months because of the economic stimulus money given to them by the Obama Administration.

 interest: noun.
-1. is a charge that banks impose on borrowers, generally calculated as a percentage of the amount borrowed; 2. the profit earned on invested capital
+1. Is a charge that banks impose on borrowers, generally calculated as a percentage of the amount borrowed; 2.
+The profit earned on invested capital

 Example: These days, US banks are paying poor interests to consumers on their savings and investments.

-interest rate: compound noun. the percentage of money the lender charges the borrower
+interest rate: compound noun.
+The percentage of money the lender charges the borrower

 Example: Interest rates on investment and mortgage loans are little bit lower recently because of the economic downturn in the United States.